proycon/clam/README.rst

 Easy install is part of the Python setup tools and can install CLAM globally on your system for you from the Python Package Index.
 This is the easiest method of installing CLAM, as it will automatically fetch and install any dependencies.
-This procedure downloads CLAM for you automatically.
-Alternatively, you can use ``pip`` (usually part  of the ``python-pip`` package).
 We recommend to use a virtual environment (``virtualenv``) if you want to install CLAM locally as a user, if you want to install globally, prepend the following commands with ``sudo``:

+CLAM can be installed from the Python Package Index using pip.
+Pip is usually part of the ``python3-pip`` package or similar.
+It downloads CLAM automatically.

- $ easy_install clam
+ $ pip3 install clam

 If you already downloaded CLAM manually (from github), you can do::

- $ ./setup.py install
+ $ python3 setup.py install

-If easy_install is not yet installed on your system, install it using: on debian-based linux systems (including Ubuntu)::
+If pip3 is not yet installed on your system, install it using: on debian-based linux systems (including Ubuntu)::

-  $ apt-get install python-setuptools
+  $ apt-get install python3-pip

 on RPM-based linux systems::

-  $ yum install python-setuptools
+  $ yum install python3-pip

-on MacOS X: (follow the manual steps further down this document)

 Note that sudo/root access is needed to install globally.
 Ask your system administrator to install it.
-Alternatively, you can install in a local custom path  using the -d flag, this however complicates matters as you need to take care to add these local directories to your python library path:

- $ easy_install -d /path/to/dir clam
+Alternatively, you can install it locally in a Python virtual
+environment:

+ $ virtualenv --python=python3 clamenv

+ $ . clamenv/bin/activate

+ (clamenv)$ pip3 install clam

+ It is also possible to use Python 2.7 instead of Python 3, adapt the commands as necessary.

 Installation on Mac OS X
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~